 Make sure you have a full sun spot and the space required to grow lemongrass.

 Step 2.
-How to propagate lemongrass
+Propagate your lemongrass

-You can grow lemongrass from seed, but we do not recommend this method unless you’re a farmer looking to grow acres of lemongrass plants for minimal cost.
+You can grow lemongrass from seed, but we do not recommend this method unless you’re a farmer looking to grow acres of lemongrass for minimal cost.

 Instead, we recommend growing lemongrass by either propagating it from shoots or buying starter plants: